Saigon Execution: Incident

 Võ Suu's video of the execution, broadcast on The Huntley–Brinkley Report, February 2, 1968.

 The NBC and AP crews arrived at the Ấn Quang Pagoda the same morning, and having seen nothing of interest by noon, were preparing to leave.
 A cameraman for the American Broadcasting Company (ABC) was also present.
-Meanwhile, Lém was captured by Vietnamese Marines while wearing civilian clothing.
+Meanwhile, Lém was captured by Vietnamese Marines while wearing civilian clothing and carrying a Type 54 pistol.
 The Marines escorted him to where the journalists happened to be.
 The journalists noticed this; the NBC and ABC cameramen began filming.
 (Note: Võ Huỳnh and Võ Suu were on opposite sides of the street.
 Huỳnh carried a silent camera, and Suu a sound-on-film camera.)
 Loan instructed a Marine to kill Lém, but he was reluctant, so Loan unholstered his gun, a .38 Special Smith & Wesson Bodyguard revolver.
 The ABC correspondent was spooked by Loan and stopped filming.
 (Note: He did not resume filming until after the gunshot.)
 Adams believed this was merely an intimidation tactic, but nonetheless prepared to take a photo.
 Loan then shot Lém.
 At the same time, Adams snapped the photo, photographing the moment the bullet was still inside Lém's head.
 Lém fell to the ground, blood spurting out of the wound.
 Loan then explained his actions to the journalists, citing the Americans and South Vietnamese that had died.
 (Note: Exactly what was said is disputed.
 Eddie Adams reported "They killed many of my men and many of your people".
 Howard Tuckner reported "Many Americans have been killed these last few days and many of my best Vietnamese friends.
 Now do you understand?
 Buddha will understand."
 Several other variations were published in periodicals.)

 A Marine placed a VC propaganda leaflet on Lém's face.
 His body was left in the street and later taken to a mass grave.